charlie-vf/gay-street-games/README.md

 ### Navigation Bar

-The fully responsive navigation bar features a logo which links back to the homepage, as well as links to the home, about us and contact us pages.
+The fully responsive navigation bar features a logo which links back to the homepage, as well as links to the Home, About Us and Contact Us pages.
 It is the same on each page and includes a background highlight on hover and active underline features so its clear to the user where they're going and where they are.
-There is no need to use the brower's back button to navigate the website.
+There is no need to use the brower's back button to navigate the website. <br>
+This fulfills the User Story: "As a First Time Visitor, I want to easily navigate through the different pages on the site to find the content I want."

 ![Nav bar](docs/nav-bar-ss.png)

 ### Hero Images

-Each page features a full-width image from the Elder Scrolls Online with image text over it providing a short description of what the page is about.
+Each page features a full-width image from the Elder Scrolls Online with image text over it providing a short description of what the page is about.<br>
 I chose to continue the theme of a large image across all three pages as I found it satisfying when switching between pages to not have a sudden change in page layout.
 On full screen displays, the image leaves space at the bottom allowing the first of that page's headings to be visible, encouraging the user to scroll down to see the content.

 ![Hero image on home page](docs/hero-image-ss.png)

 ### Home

-The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events in the club.
+The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events in the club.<br>
+This fulfills the User Stories: "As a First Time Visitor, I want to be able to find information on ESO as a game" and "As a Frequent Visitor, I want to see if there is any new content in the game, including game events"<br>
 The layout of the "What is Elder Scrolls Online?" section is inspired by the Love Running project as I really enjoyed this layout and the placement of a focus image between text.

 ![What is ESO](docs/what-is-eso-ss.png)